MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-sentinel-guide.md

 ms.service: msteams
 audience: admin
 ms.reviewer:
-description: Security advice and learnings for ITAdmins in installing, configuring, and maintaining Microsoft Teams.
+description: Security advice and learnings for ITAdmins on using Sentinel to monitor and hunt threats that may arise in Teams.
 localization_priority: Priority
 search.appverid: MET150
 f1.keywords: